Posted on: September 25, 2025

 - Be eligible to manage the contract, including ensuring adherence to safety and health regulations.

-EM 385-1-1 is designed to guarantee that personnel obtain the appropriate training to fulfill recertification needs and USACE safety and health standards.
+EM 385-1-1 is designed to guarantee that personnel obtain the appropriate training to meet USACE safety and health standards.
 Training covers key topics specifically involving DoD and military standards, such as:

 - Identifying inspection regulations